Boostport/kubernetes-vault/README.md

 You application should parse the JSON representation and renew the `clientToken` using the `leaseDuration` as a guide.

+## CA bundle
+If you are connecting to Vault over https (highly recommended for production), you will find the CA bundle for Vault in the file `ca.crt`.
+Use the CA bundle when connecting to Vault using your application, so that the identity of Vault is verified.

 ## Configuration
 The project consists of 2 containers, a controller container what watches the Kubernetes cluster and pushes `secret_id`s to pods and an init container that receives the `secret_id` and exchanges it for an auth token.
 These 2 containers are configured using environment variables.
 The init container also requires